 Praise and Critique

 Overall, I think The Dumpling Galaxy is a beautiful little niche cookbook.
 It has a simple but inspiring composition, and I love the straightforward list of tools and gadgets recommended for making dumpling dough from scratch.
-I immediately picked up a pastry cutter and a small bamboo dough roller off Amazon, and got both for less than $20.
+I immediately picked up a pastry cutter and a small bamboo dough roller off Amazon, and got both for an incredibly reasonable price.
 I also adore the little tips and tricks throughout the book, which provide insight into northern Chinese traditions and helpful ideas for substitutions.
 These add an intimate touch that makes it feel like You is personally helping you learn her craft.

 For all my praise, I do have a few critiques.
 As much as I like the tight focus of the general introduction, it felt limited once I started flipping through the rest of the cookbook.
 As noted above, the “Chinese Dumpling 101” section only really reviews three types of dumplings and two dumpling shapes.
 While You notes that there are many more, it did read to me like this introduction should cover the majority of the recipes in the book.
 I found however that The Dumpling Galaxy contains a much greater variety of shapes and types upon closer examination.
 I don’t specifically take issue with a diverse collection, but I would have liked to have seen some mention of those other shapes and techniques earlier on.
 Their sudden inclusion took me by surprise as I tried to decide what to make first.